Registration Fee: $15/family

 - Adhere to stated dress code including hair up (in a bun) and out of the face

 - Do not touch the ballet barres unless the teacher tells you to do so.
-Never hang, climb, or pull on them - wall-mounted or free-standing.
+Never hang, climb, or pull on them whether they are wall-mounted or free-standing.
 They are not constructed like gymnastics bars and treating them this way can cause damage to the wall or injury to yourself.

 - No talking while the teacher is talking or other students are dancing.
 Students should be watching and listening closely.